gbrdf/F1-Dashboard/README.md

 ```

-Last but not least, be sure that all the files dowloaded are located in the same single file on your computer, otherwise the application cannot be launched.
+-Last but not least, be sure that all the files dowloaded are located in the same single file on your computer, otherwise the application cannot be launched.
+-Then in your IDE, change your working directory and choose the Plotly_Dash_F1_App as your current working directory.

+You're now able to run the app.

 ## Time to run the app